mwittrien/BetterDiscordAddons/README.md

 A series of plugins and themes for BetterDiscord.
 If you got any question write me an email.

 ## Plugins
+ - [Better NSFW Tag](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/BetterNsfwTag) - Allows the user to censor words or block complete messages based on words in the chatwindow.
- - [Better NSFW Tag](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/BetterNsfwTag) - Adds a more noticeable tag to NSFW channels.
+ - [Chat Filter](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ChatFilter) - Adds a more noticeable tag to NSFW channels.
  - [Edit Channels](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/EditChannels) - Allows the user to locally change the name and color of channels.
  - [Edit Servers](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/EditServers) - Allows the user to locally change the name, initials, icon and color of servers.
  - [Emoji Statistics](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/EmojiStatistics) - Displays emojiinformation when hovering over an emoji in the emojipicker and adds a button to the emojipicker to open a statistics overview.